ibm-cloud-docs/Cloudant/api/http.md

 when uploading attachments the type should be the corresponding MIME type for the attachment or binary (`application/octet-stream`).

-The use of the `Content-type` on a request is highly recommended.
+The use of the `Content-Type` on a request is highly recommended.

 #### Content-Encoding
 {: #content-encoding}